geigerzaehler/beets-check/README.md

 ```

 If you want to use third-party tools to verify the integrity of your
-audio files you have to install them on your system manually.
+audio files you have to manually install them on your system.
 Run `beet
 check --list-tools` to see the list of programs that the plugin can use.

 Usage
 -----

-Let’s get started and add checksums for your library.
+Let’s get started and add some checksums to your library.

 ```
 $ beet check -a